Jason Heyward Player Props: Dodgers vs. Blue Jays

-Jason Heyward, with a slugging percentage of .238 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers against the Toronto Blue Jays, with Jose Berrios on the hill, July 24 at 10:10 PM ET.
+On Tuesday, Jason Heyward (hitting .160 in his past 10 games) and the Los Angeles Dodgers face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 10:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Rangers.
+He collected two extra-base hits in his previous appearance (2-for-5 with a double, a home run and an RBI) against the Blue Jays.

 Jason Heyward Game Info & Props vs. the Blue Jays